radian-software/contributor-guide/README.md

 ## How to write a changelog

-We also write changelogs.
+We also write changelogs (in most projects; unfortunately `straight.el` doesn't have one yet).
 The changelog is kept in `CHANGELOG.md`.

 The idea of the changelog is to document *user-visible* changes to the project in a *user-readable* way (unlike the commit history, which is